-Paddington NSW 2021, Real Estate Agents, Real Estate Fees
+Paddington NSW 2021, Real Estate Agents, Real Estate Commission, Fees, Costs

-Avoid becoming a casualty in Paddington NSW 2021
+Avoid becoming a real estate casualty in Paddington NSW 2021

 Research has shown that 90% of home sellers and buyers have had a bad experience in dealing with real estate agents.
 Avoid becoming a casualty with your Paddington NSW real estate agent… their fees, costs and commission were only the tip of the iceberg!